Audit Log

 LOGGING_AUDIT: True

-Restart the server afterwards
+Restart the server afterward

 # Other Configuration